No. The HiScanSQ runs HCS 1.5.15 and is not upgradeable.

 HCS v2.2 allows HiSeq instruments connected to the internet to send instrument health information to Illumina.
 This information is anonymous and includes only generic run metrics.
 This information is used by Illumina to help improve Illumina products.
 If you want to turn off this option or would like further information, see the Options menu in the HiSeq Control Software.
 You can find the Options menu under Menu, then Tools.

-This error message indicates a lack of fluorescence on the flow cell.
-To find focus at the start of a run, the software uses ETF, which is a focusing method that reads fluorescence from clusters on the flow cell.
-ETF must find fluorescence in at least one lane of the flow cell before the run can begin.
+The error message “Must have at least one valid ETF to normalize/correct the failed ones” indicates a lack of fluorescence from the flow cell.
+To find focus at the start of a run, the software uses ETF.
+ETF is a focusing method that reads fluorescence from clusters on the flow cell.
+Before a run can start, ETF must find fluorescence in at least one lane of the flow cell.

 The files uploaded as instrument health data are RunInfo.xml, RunParameters.xml, RTAComplete.txt, InterOp files, and RTAConfiguration.xml.